Shanghai – Suzhou – Tongli (water town) – Wuhan – Yangtze Cruise – Chengdu – Xian – Beijing

 Morning excursion to Tongli – an ancient water town 25 km south of Suzhou.
 Tongli is famous for its canal system intersecting the town.
 After lunch we return to Suzhou and have the balance of the day at leisure.

 Day 7/Wed: Suzhou – Wuhan (B/L)

 This morning we board the bullet train for Wuhan and arrive around lunchtime.
 Wuhan is the capital of Hubei Province and a powerful economic engine in central China.
 A pivotal hub of transportation, the sprawling city straddles the Yangtze.
 It became known as Wuhan in 1927 when Wuchang, Hangyang and Hankou were amalgamated.
 The city contains many beautiful lakes and parks including expansive East Lake.

 Afternoon sightseeing includes the 1911 Revolution Museum and the historical Hubei Provincial Assembly Building nearby.
-If time allows, we’ll stop by a food market before dinner.
+If time allows, we’ll stop by a food market.